Car ownership is getting more costly even as vehicle prices dip. Here's why.

 Those percentages add up to hundreds of extra dollars per month on a car note, automotive experts told CBS MoneyWatch.

-"The all-in cost of car ownership is not what people thought if you haven't shopped in recent years," said Jessica Caldwell, head of insights at Edmunds.
+"The all-in cost of car ownership is not what people [would] think if you haven't shopped in recent years," said Jessica Caldwell, head of insights at Edmunds.
 "You're in for a different experience."

 Rising auto loan rates have "cast a dense shadow over the car market" so far this year, Caldwell said.
 Rates have climbed so much that the average buyer will now pay an additional $10,668 in interest payments over the life of their loan, she said.
 In 2021, that figure was $6,418.